24th February 2026

 Automated modelling and data-driven decision making

 A central field of application of AI in industrial production is automated modelling.
-Production processes are digitally mapped and continuously analyzed, allowing companies to optimize their processes.
-Artificial intelligence in production thus creates a basis for decision-making based on real-time data.
+Artificial intelligence in manufacturing creates a basis for decision-making based on real-time data.
 Instead of relying on assumptions or experience, production managers can thus derive concrete measures.
 Companies benefit from improved energy efficiency, reduced material costs and higher overall plant utilization.
-AI in production is thus transforming classic production planning into a data-driven decision-making process.

 Anomaly Detection and Predictive Maintenance

-Predictive maintenance is one of the most relevant fields of application of AI in production.
-The analysis of historical and current machine data makes it possible to identify imminent failures at an early stage.
-AI in industrial production thus ensures that unplanned downtimes are avoided and that plants are optimally utilized.
-Artificial intelligence continuously learns from machine data streams and is able to recognize complex patterns that remain hidden from human eyes.
-Companies that implement AI applications in production increase productivity, reduce maintenance costs and secure a competitive advantage in the long term.
+Predictive maintenance is one of the most relevant fields of application for AI in production.
+Machine learning takes historical and current machine data into account.
+Artificial intelligence continuously learns from the amount of data generated by machines and is able to recognize complex patterns that remain hidden from human eyes.

 What are the benefits of AI for companies?

-The concrete benefits of AI in industrial production can be seen on several levels.
-Companies not only increase efficiency and reduce costs, but also improve the basis for decision-making, reduce downtimes and secure competitive advantages.
+The concrete benefits of AI in industrial production can be seen on several levels:

 Increase efficiency and reduce costs